 Thunderstorms can be powerful weather events that pose several hazards that can make driving incredibly dangerous.
 The safest plan of action for driving through a thunderstorm is to not drive at all.
-However, waiting out the storm is not always a viable option and you may have to get behind the wheel during the harsh weather.
+However, waiting out the storm is not always a viable option, especially if you are already out on the road driving your fleet vehicle and doing your job.

 Here are some of the hazards that a thunderstorm poses:

 - Reduced traction

 - Puddles of standing water - There could be debris, potholes or other hazards under the water and with enough water, it could take you off the road.